Khuzaʽa, Khan Yunis: Killings and destruction of most homes in the 2014 war

 Helsingborgs Dagblad reported that the 5,000 residents fled after warning leaflets were dropped and most took refuge in UNRWA schools.
 Many residents were trapped because of Israeli shelling.
 Several Israeli soldiers said they were told Hamas had threatened to kill civilians who left their homes but this was "strongly denied" by more than a dozen residents of the town, who said Israel did not let them leave the fighting.
 Israeli soldiers said they, per instructions, fired warning shots to anyone who came close to them and then killed if they came closer.
 They also blamed Hamas' tactics, which they thought "made it impossible to determine who was or was not a threat".
 These tactics included Hamas fighters waving white flags as though they were civilians.
 However, more than a dozen of Khuza'a residents, along with many more interviewed by human rights groups, said Israeli soldiers deliberately targeted them and their neighbors while they tried to flee.

 In late 2014 there were reports of Israel using herbicide to attack agricultural land around Khuza'a.

 2023–2025 Gaza war

 The town was entirely destroyed in 2025 as a result of the Gaza war.
-After the ceasefire broke down in March 2025, the Israeli army undertook widespread demolition of buildings in the Gaza Strip.
+After Israeli army violated the ceasefire in March 2025, it then undertook widespread demolition of buildings in the Gaza Strip.
 This included Khuza'a where 1,200 buildings demolished between early May and mid-June.